Polish Language Lessons in Cazale Haiti

 Fundraiser for the Repairer of the Breaches School

 This article also acts as a fundraiser for the Repairer of the Breaches School in Cazale.
-Details of how you can donate to help fund the school are at the foot of this article.
+Details on how to donate to support the school are at the bottom of this post.

 Introduction – Polish language lessons in Cazale, Haiti

-This is a significant achievement since recognition by ORPEG paved the way for Poland to finance a Polish language teacher and some of the computer infrastructure that enables the children to receive Polish language lessons through distance learning.
+This is a significant achievement, as recognition by ORPEG paved the way for Poland to finance a Polish language teacher and some of the computer infrastructure that enables children to receive Polish language lessons through distance learning.

 Additionally, in the future, Poland has plans to receive Haitian Polish speakers from the Repairer of the Breaches School for grant-aided further education in Poland.